-As set forth in Section IV.J.iii., all work for projects selected under this FOA must be performed in the United States.
+As set forth in Section IV.J.iii., all work for the projects selected under this FOA must be performed in the United States.
 To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.

-Appendix B lists the information that must be included in a foreign work waiver request.
+Appendix C lists the information that must be included in a foreign work waiver request.

-Save the Waivers in a single PDF file using the following convention for the title "ControlNumber LeadOrganization Waiver".
+Save the Waivers in a single PDF file using the following convention for the title: "ControlNumber_LeadOrganization_Waiver".

 xv.
-Community Benefits Plan (required)
+R&D Community Benefits Plan

-The Community Benefits Plan must set forth the applicant's approach to ensuring the Federal investments advance the following three objectives: (1) DEIA; (2) energy equity; and (3) investing in America's workforce.
-The below sections set forth the content requirements for the Community Benefits Plan, which addresses each of these objectives.
+The R&D Community Benefits Plan must set forth the applicant's approach to ensuring the federal investments advance the following three objectives: (1) investing in job quality and workforce continuity; (2) DEIA; and (3) contributing to the Justice40 Initiative.
+The below sections set forth the content requirements for the R&D Community Benefits Plan, which addresses each of these objectives.
 Applicants must address all three sections.